kachelo/NGS-analysis-from-TB-sputum/README.md

 ## 006-Bacteria: Taxonomic classification of the sequenced microbiota

+First we align the reads that do not include Human or Virus organism against the SURPI bacterial database.
+Then in `006a-annotation` we can inspect to which bacteria the non-Mycobacterium reads align to.

 **Note**: The BAM files were aligned with the SURPI bacterial reference database to obtain the taxonomic classification of the sequenced microbiota .